SlimeVR/SlimeVR-Docs-Site/src/misc/Compatibility.md

 ### VR Tools and Estimation

 #### Virtual Desktop Estimation
-SlimeVR is compatible with and frequently used with Virtual Desktop estimation, specifically for arms!
+SlimeVR is compatible with and frequently used with Virtual Desktop Estimation, specifically for arms!

-#### Quest Inside out body tracking
+#### Quest Inside-Out Body Tracking
 Quest IOBT is frequently used in conjunction with Virtual Desktop Estimation for arms!

-#### OVR Advanced settings
+#### OVR Advanced Settings
-SlimeVR is fully compativle with OVR Advanced Settings and does not interfere.
+SlimeVR is fully compatible with OVR Advanced Settings and does not interfere.

 ### Vtubing and Motion Capture